• Skip to main content

 Top down view of turkey stuffed peppers on parchment.

 Turkey is such a versatile meat and, in my opinion, can be used instead of beef in most dishes.
 It's healthy, affordable and my favourite choice when it comes to ground meat.
-It's ideal to use in filling mixtures not only for stuffing peppers (including rice-free) but also with other vegetables, such as in stuffed eggplant and traditional Polish cabbage rolls recipes.
+It's ideal to use in filling mixtures not only for stuffing peppers (including rice-free) but also with other vegetables, such as in stuffed eggplant and traditional Polish cabbage rolls.

 Turkey stuffed peppers ingredients and substitutions